 - Houses that are closer to places of worship (such as temples) are generally avoided.
-This is due to the belief that the energy in temples is more ‘yang’ (active), leaving your unit with more ‘yin’ (passive) energy.
+The surrounding energy is believed to be more ‘yin’ (passive).

 - Ensure that drains are not parallel to your main door.
-A drain that lies parallel to the main door may obstruct the ‘qi’ from coming into your house and disrupt its feng shui.
+A drain would negatively affect the smell and disrupt the flow of good ‘qi’ entering your home.

-- Ideally, the toilet or kitchen should not be positioned in the centre of your house, as it might affect wealth accumulation and fertility.
+- Ideally, the toilet or kitchen should not be positioned in the centre of your house, as it will adversely affect wealth accumulation and fertility.

-- Avoid a main entrance that is directly facing your neighbour, as this promotes an interchange of energy between the two units – not everything should be shared!
+- Avoid having the main entrance directly face your neighbour, as this promotes an interchange of energy between the two units – not everything should be shared!

-Here’s a room-by-room guide to optimise your feng shui:
+Here’s a room-by-room guide to optimising your feng shui:

 - A tall structure should not be within sight of the main door.
 The main door is the doorway through which the ‘qi’, which means energy, enters your house.
 The ‘qi’ should be able to flow into your house easily to cultivate a good feng shui at home.
 Having something tall just outside the main door, such as a tree or lamp post, can disrupt the energy flow.

 - Refrain from having shadows cast over the house.
 If you have draping plants over the main door, you should get rid of them as well.
-It is said that this can help to ward off disruptions in mental health.
+It is said that this can help cause disruptions in mental health.

 - Avoid having a staircase that leads directly to the main door.
 When a staircase is facing the front door directly, the feng shui energy rushes upwards and leaves the whole main floor without good ‘qi’ nourishment.
-Owners with homes like this can install a partition or a simple screen to redirect the ‘qi’.
+Owners with homes like this can install a partition or a false wall to redirect the ‘qi’.

 - The living room should ideally be directly accessible from the main door.
 People should not pass by the kitchen and bedrooms before entering your living room as this can lead to a loss of privacy.
 In addition, the inauspicious layout may disrupt your career.